How-To

 Can I export my Poe conversation history?

 Poe has limited native export options.
-The most reliable way to preserve conversations long-term is to use LLMnesia for automatic local indexing as you use Poe, or to manually save important conversation content.
+The most reliable way to preserve conversations long-term is to manually save important conversation content, bookmark valuable chat URLs, or copy transcripts into a searchable notes system.
+LLMnesia does not currently support Poe.

 Stop losing AI answers